Physical interpretation of Newman-Janis rotating systems. II. General systems: Equations of state

 If all $3\times3$ minors vanish but some $2\times2$ minors do not, then $A_{bi}$ has rank 2, $I_b(y_i)$ describes a two-dimensional set, and there are two equations of state.
 We have determined that this occurs when

 for arbitrary $m(r)$, in which case $I_b(y_i)$ describes the plane

 and the equations of state are

+so it has Segre type [(11)(1,1)].
 The case just described is only a sufficient condition for the matrix $A_{bi}$ to have rank 2.
 We have determined that the most general function $j(r)$ for which all $3\times3$ minors of $A_{bi}$ vanish must satisfy a complicated nonlinear differential equation of which we have not found the solution.

 If none of the $3\times3$ minors of $A_{bi}$ vanish, then $A_{bi}$ has rank $3$, $I_b(y_i)$ describes a 3-dimensional space, and there is 1 equation of state, although finding it in a generic case seems to be extremely complicated.
 For example, in case $j(r)$ and $m(r)$ are given functions, one can in principle eliminate $y_i$ from the equations $I_b=I_b(y_i)$.
+However, even in the simple case $m=0, j={\rm const}$ of the ``rotating Minkowski'' spacetime, the elimination procedure is very complicated and leads to cumbersome expressions.